ethereum/EIPs/EIPS/eip-draft_revert_opcode.md

 ## Specification

 The `REVERT` instruction is introduced at `0xfd`.
-Execution is aborted and state changes are rolled back.
+Execution is aborted, considered as failed, and state changes are rolled back.

 It expects two stack items, the top item is the `memory_offset` followed by `memory_length`.
 Both of these can equal to zero.
 The cost of the `REVERT` instruction equals to that of the `RETURN` instruction.